sphinx-doc/sphinx/CONTRIBUTING.rst

     version is used for urgent bug fix.

-    ``MAJOR.MINOR.PATCH`` branch will be branched from the ``v`` prefixed release tag (ex. v2.3.0) when a urgent release is needed.
+    ``MAJOR.MINOR.PATCH`` branch will be branched from the ``v`` prefixed release tag (ex. make 2.3.1 that branched from v2.3.0) when a urgent release is needed.
+When new PATCH version is released, the branch will be deleted and replaced by an equivalent tag (ex. v2.3.1).

 Deprecating a feature